korsumaki/wifi-radar/docs/index.md

 and current scanning position.
 Then ForceGraph calculate spring forces for relations, and let APs to move around by pushing and pulling each others.

-After while, with enough scanned APs and enough different scanning positions, map start to get it's shape to show how APs relate to each other, and where user is withing those.
+After while, with enough scanned APs and enough different scanning positions, map start to get its shape to show how APs relate to each other, and where user is within those.

 Note that ForceGraph cannot separate left and right, or which direction is forward.
 When compared to real world, map can be mirrored and pointing to different direction on screen.